Third law of repetitive electric Penrose processes

 For future work, a critical direction is to model the concurrent evolution of charge and spin for a Kerr-Newman black hole under repetitive EPP.
 Furthermore, extending this study to repetitive superradiance, the wave counterpart of this energy extraction mechanism, would also be highly illuminating.

-\textit{\textbf{Acknowledgments.}---} This work is supported by the National Key Research and Development Program of China Grant No. 2021YFC2203004, No. 2021YFA0718304, and No. 2020YFC2201501, the National Natural Science Foundation of China Grants No. 12422502, No. 12588101, No. 12235019, and No. 12447101, and the China Manned Space Program Grant No. CMS-CSST-2025-A01.
+\textit{\textbf{Acknowledgments.}---} This work is supported by the National Key Research and Development Program of China Grants No. 2021YFC2203004, No. 2021YFA0718304, and No. 2020YFC2201501, the National Natural Science Foundation of China Grants No. 12422502, No. 12547110, No. 12588101, No. 12235019, and No. 12447101, and the China Manned Space Program Grant No. CMS-CSST-2025-A01.